All Episodes

 And that's our progression.

-Now, we need not have this area here occupy us with disease if we just make decisions, change our vitamin C and our vitamin D levels across our nation, have the social order pivot right away and start getting everybody shouting at everybody else, take vitamin C, take vitamin D, blah blah blah.
+Now, we need not have this area here occupy us with disease if we just make decisions, change our vitamin C and our vitamin D levels across our nation, have the social order pivot right away and start getting everybody shouting at everybody else, take vitamin C, take vitamin D, blah, blah, blah.

 We can change the actual narrative that's going on in here.

-But after we get past this point right out here, we can change the shape of it and alter the building language again very rapidly, uh, changing our projection through time because this out here is not able to be assayed the way that this was.
+But after we get past this point right out here, we can change the shape of it and alter the building language again very rapidly, changing our projection through time because this out here is not able to be assayed the way that this was.

-So we could actually come out to this point here, have it rise very rapidly, like that sort of of a triangle, right?
+So we could actually come out to this point here, have it rise very rapidly, like that sort of a triangle, right?

-Sort of a sail, and um uh head on up here into building language to compensate for and overcome the problems that were created in this period down here.
+And head on up here into building language to compensate for and overcome the problems that were created in this period down here.

 This is totally unknown.